 How do I join the Water Company?
-If you live on an irrigation ditch in East Millcreek, you can look at one of the MAPS under the “Water” tab to find out if you are in our area.
-If you think you are, talk to a neighbor or call the office and we can help figure it out.
-Then you just need to buy stock and pay the annual assessments.
+If you live on an active irrigation ditch in East Millcreek, you can look at one of the MAPS under the “Water” tab to find out if you are in our area.
+You can also talk to a neighbor or call the office and we can help figure it out.
+To join, you need to buy stock and pay the annual assessments.

 How do I buy stock?
 You can buy stock (water shares) directly from others in the Water Company or by contacting the office.
 We are currently selling Brigham Young water stock for $100 per share which is about 20 minutes of a full stream of water for 20 minutes.
 If you would like to purchase Franklin John Neff or Amos Neff water stock, call the Office and have your name added to the list.
-If you decide to purchase from a current stockholder, those prices are arranged between buyers and sellers and back assessments need to be paid prior to sale.
-The seller needs to give you their stock certificate, and sign the back, and have a witness sign, and then we help get the stock certificate transferred into your name.
+If you decide to purchase from a current stockholder, those prices are arranged between buyers and sellers and back assessments need to be paid prior to transfer.
+The seller needs to give you their stock certificate, and sign and date the back, and have a witness sign, and then we help get the stock certificate transferred into your name.
 If a stock certificate has been lost, replacements can be issued but will require additional paperwork.
-Transfer fee for stock purchases or lost certificates is $25.
+The transfer fee for stock purchases or lost certificates is $25.